kobyldav/EnergyHome/README.md

 The goal is to ensure that users can verify that official Energy Home binaries originate from the project's trusted build process and have not been modified after signing.

-### Code signing policy
+## Code signing policy

+Energy Home is preparing official Windows releases for open-source code signing.

-Free code signing is provided by **SignPath.io**, with a certificate provided by the **SignPath Foundation**.
+**Free code signing provided by SignPath.io, certificate by SignPath Foundation.**

-Only binaries generated from the official Energy Home source repository and approved release workflow are eligible to be published as official releases.

-More detailed signing and release policies may be documented separately as the automated release infrastructure is introduced.

----
+See the full [Code signing policy](CODE_SIGNING_POLICY.md) and [Privacy Policy](PRIVACY.md).

 ## Release integrity